What Are Ivy League Universities? 2026 Guide for Indians

 Can Indian students get financial aid at Ivy League universities?

-Yes — all eight Ivies meet 100% of demonstrated financial need including for international students.
+Yes — all eight Ivies meet 100% of demonstrated financial need including for international students, though Columbia and Cornell are need-aware (not need-blind) for international applicants.
 Princeton, Harvard, and Yale are the most generous.
-Indian families earning below approximately $75,000–$100,000 annually may qualify for significant grants that bring net cost well below the $85,000+ sticker price.
+Harvard covers full cost for families earning below ~$85,000/year and tuition for families below ~$200,000/year.

 Continue Your Ivy League Research